SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <summary><b>52.
 Tome of the Curse-Eater</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *The old gray book is bound in chains.
 Perpetually dusty.*
 - You can take 1 SD from an adjacent wizard’s pool and add it to your spell.
 They know you have done this.
 On a roll of 1 to 3, the MD returns to their pool (as normal).
 If the MD does not return, you can choose to either heal the wizard for 1D6 HP or inflict 1D6 magic damage.
-- Each time you study this book, you gain an incurable wound.
+- Each time you study this book, you gain a [Scar](/2020/11/09/base-rules/).
 When you do, choose a person.
 You take all their sins upon yourself and remove all curses from them.
 - Roll 1D4, you gain the following spell: 1.
 [Death Ward](/2020/11/13/death-ward/), 2.
 [Deliver from Malison](/2020/11/13/deliver-from-malison/), 3.
 [Choke Flames](/2020/11/13/choke-flames/), 4.
 [Fingerbreaker](/2020/11/13/fingerbreaker/)
 ###### *From Coins and Scrolls's [Curse-Eater Wizard](https://coinsandscrolls.blogspot.com/2019/10/osr-class-curse-eater-wizard.html)!*
 </details>